Enhancing Adventures with DnD 5e Weather

 A rainstorm might keep a party in a cabin a little bit longer, only for it to be raided by bandits desperate to get around a warm fire.
 A sandstorm might lead the characters to an ancient desert temple where they must solve puzzles and battle mystical creatures to survive.
 A sudden blizzard might force the party to seek shelter in a haunted mansion, uncovering hidden secrets and unraveling a dark mystery.

 On the flip side, weather is something your players need to SURVIVE.
-Whatever local weather they face, a good rule of thumb is to travel with a large tent, or at least have the tools to fashion a proper shelter.
+Whatever local weather they face, a good rule of thumb is to travel with the proper gear like a large tent, or at least have the tools to fashion a proper shelter for a long rest.
 Awfully hard to make good attack rolls when you are moving at half speed or taking levels of exhaustion!

 Long story short: weather can determine what options characters have as much as any villain, forcing the plot of the story to move in an entirely different direction.
 It isn't an "add on" to stories... it is often an ESSENTIAL aspect of the story itself.
 You want an adventure?
 Then you need weather!